 Treatment areas were clean and had suitable furnishings which were clean and well-maintained.
-There was a policy that detailed responsibility for cleaning and identified the products that should be used.
+There was a policy that detailed responsibility for cleaning equipment and identified the products that should be used.
+We saw staff cleaning equipment immediately after each patient.

-Staff followed infection control principles including the use of personal protective equipment (PPE).
+Staff followed IPC principles including the use of personal protective equipment (PPE).
 Staff wore PPE in line with provider policy.
-We saw that staff wore gloves and gowns for all patient contact, these were changed between patient contact.
-Staff washed their hands between patients and audits showed compliance with hand hygiene was 100% for the seven months prior to inspection.
-Staff cleaned equipment after each patient contact following provider policy.
+Staff wore gloves and gowns for all patient contact, these were changed between patient contact.
+Staff washed their hands between patients and audits showed compliance with hand hygiene had 100% compliance such as bare below the elbows and handwash in line with World Health Organisation's "Five moments for hand hygiene".